p1r4t3Bunny/drlnd-navigation/Report.md

 The following plot shows the scores together with the moving average with a window size of 50:
 ![scores](./img/scores.png)
 ## Hyperparameters
-The hyperparamteres used by the agent are listed in the following table:
+The hyperparamters used by the agent are listed in the following table:

 | Hyperparameter | Value   | Description                                             |
 |----------------|---------|---------------------------------------------------------|